-• Cyber threats
+• Cyber attacks

-Cyber-attacks continue to be a global threat that is inherent across all industries, with a spike in both number and severity of attacks observed recently.
+Cyber attacks continue to be a global threat that is inherent across all industries, with the number and severity of attacks continuing to rise.
 The financial sector remains a primary target for cyber criminals, hostile nation states, opportunists and hacktivists.
 The Issuer, like other financial institutions, experiences numerous attempts to compromise its cyber security.

-The Issuer dedicates significant resources to reducing cyber security risks, but it cannot provide absolute security against cyber-attacks.
+The Issuer dedicates significant resources to reducing cyber security risks, but it cannot provide absolute security against cyber attacks.
 Malicious actors are increasingly sophisticated in their methods, seeking to steal money, gain unauthorised access to, destroy or manipulate data, and disrupt operations, and some of their attacks may not be recognised until launched, such as zero-day attacks that are launched before patches and defences can be readied.
-Cyber-attacks can originate from a wide variety of sources and target the Issuer in numerous ways, including attacks on networks, systems, or devices used by the Issuer or parties such as service providers and other suppliers, counterparties, employees, contractors, customers or clients, presenting the Issuer with a vast and complex defence perimeter.
+Cyber attacks can originate from a wide variety of sources and target the Issuer in numerous ways, including attacks on networks, systems, or devices used by the Issuer or parties such as service providers and other suppliers, counterparties, employees, contractors, customers or clients, presenting the Issuer with a vast and complex defence perimeter.
 Moreover, the Issuer does not have direct control over the cyber security of the systems of its clients, customers, counterparties and third-party service providers and suppliers, limiting the Issuer's ability to effectively defend against certain threats.
+Some of the Issuer's third-party service providers and suppliers have experienced successful attempts to compromise their cyber security.
+These included ransomware attacks that disrupted the service providers' or suppliers' operations and, in some cases, had a limited impact on the Issuer's operations.
+Such cyber attacks are likely to continue.

-A failure in the Issuer's adherence to its cyber security policies, procedures or controls, employee malfeasance, and human, governance or technological error could also compromise the Issuer's ability to successfully defend against cyber-attacks.
-Furthermore, certain legacy technologies that are at or approaching end-of-life may not be able to be maintained to acceptable levels of security.
+A failure in the Issuer's adherence to its cyber security policies, procedures or controls, employee malfeasance, and human, governance or technological error could also compromise the Issuer's ability to successfully defend against cyber attacks.
+Furthermore, certain legacy technologies that are at or approaching end-of-life may not be able to maintain acceptable levels of security.
 The Issuer has experienced cyber security incidents and near-misses in the past, and it is inevitable that additional incidents will occur in the future.
-Cyber security risks will continue to increase, due to factors such as the increasing demand across the industry and customer expectations for continued expansion of services delivered over the Internet; increasing reliance on Internet-based products, applications and data storage; and changes in ways of working by the Issuer's employees, contractors, and third party service providers and suppliers and their sub-contractors in response to the COVID-19 pandemic.
-Bad actors have taken advantage of remote working practices and modified customer behaviours during the COVID-19 pandemic, exploiting the situation in novel ways that may elude defences.
+Cyber security risks will continue to increase, due to factors such as the increasing demand across the industry and customer expectations for continued expansion of services delivered over the Internet; increasing reliance on internet-based products, applications and data storage; and changes in ways of working by the Issuer's employees, contractors, and third party service providers and suppliers and their subcontractors as a potentially long-term consequence of the COVID-19 pandemic.
+Bad actors have taken advantage of remote working practices and modified customer behaviours that have taken hold during the COVID-19 pandemic, exploiting the situation in novel ways that may elude defences.